sickel/wunderserver/README.md

 To set it up with apache:
 - make a directory, e.g. /var/www/wunderserver
 the directory should be writeable by the account running apache

-edit wunderserver.conf to adjust it to the diretory mentioned above and set the right port (If it is to run on the same port as another flask server, those two apps conf files has to be combined)
+- edit wunderserver.conf to adjust it to the diretory mentioned above and set the right port (If it is to run on the same port as another flask server, those two apps conf files has to be combined)

-copy app.py and wunderserver.wsgi to the directory
+- copy app.py and wunderserver.wsgi to the directory

-make sure there is a .pgpass file in /var/www with login info, i.e. a line on the form
+- make sure there is a .pgpass file in /var/www with login info, i.e. a line on the form hostname:database:port:username:password any part except password may be a wildcard.

-hostname:database:port:username:password

-any part except password may be a wildcard.
+If the database connection has been down, data can be reuploaded by fetching data from apache's access.log file(s) and run reupload.sh on those lines.
+Make sure the address is set correctly